HildoBijl/stepwise/shared/util/README.md

 # Step-Wise utility functions

 Step-Wise has a large amount of utility functions: simple functions that do a small task, and can be used anywhere in the code base.
 These are sorted into various groups.
-Each utility file may use files higher up the chain, but not vice versa, to prevent circular references.
+Each utility submoduyle may use submodules higher up the chain, but not vice versa, to prevent circular references.

 ## Fundamental functions